USCbiostats/PM566/website/content/assignment/14-final.md

 # Final Project

-- Presentation (5 minutes): Friday December 1st, 2023
+Due date: Friday December 8th, 2023

-- Written report (single spaced, 6-8 pages where 3-4 pages are tables and figures): Friday December 8th, 2023.

 **Learning Objective**: To apply the skills learned in PM 566 by analyzing and interpreting a dataset of your choice.